ebb-earl-co/tidal-wave/README.md

 $ docker pull ghcr.io/ebb-earl-co/tidal-wave:trunk
 ```
 ## Quickstart
-Run `python3 tidal-wave --help` to see the options available.
-Or, if you followed the repository cloning steps above, run `python3 -m tidal_wave --help` from the repository root directory, `tidal-wave`.
+If your Python installation's location is available on path, run `tidal-wave --help` to see the options available.
+Otherwise (including if you followed the repository cloning steps above), run `python3 -m tidal_wave --help` from the repository root directory, `tidal-wave`.
 In either case, you should see something like the following:
 ```bash
 Usage: python -m tidal_wave [OPTIONS] TIDAL_URL [OUTPUT_DIRECTORY]